P9SOFT/HJAsyncTcpCommunicator/README.md

 HJAsyncTcpCommunicator
 ============

-HJAsyncTcpCommunicator is asynchronous TCP communication module based on Hydra framework.
+HJAsyncTcpCommunicator is asynchronous TCP communication module for clinet and server based on Hydra framework.

 # Installation